Policy Gradient Converges to the Globally Optimal Policy for Nearly Linear-Quadratic Regulators: Numerical Experiments

 \paragraph{Model and Parameter Setup}We experiment on (randomly generated) synthetic data.
 Specifically, we set $ n $ (the dimension of state), $ p $ (the dimension of control) and $ d $ (the dimension of kernel basis) to be $3$.
 The cost is set to be $ Q = R = I_{3 \times 3} $.
 The matrices $ A $, $ B $ and $ C $ are generated randomly, with each entry drawn from a standard Gaussian distribution.
 The model parameters are normalized such that the spectral radius is less than $ 1 $ with high probability.
 The kernel basis is fixed to be $ \phi(x) = \ell\sin(x) $, where the operations are understood as entrywise and $ \ell $ is the Lipschitz constant of the nonlinear term.
 The initial distribution $ \mathcal{D} $ of $ x_{0} $ is chosen as a standard Gaussian and $\norm{x_0}$ is rescaled to be 1.

 \paragraph{Evaluation}To study the convergence of the policy gradient method, we consider two different settings.
 For the first setting, we fix $ \ell = 1 $ and choose three initialization regimes.
 In Figure \ref{fig:pg-init}, $ K^{\rm lin} $ is computed by \eqref{eq:linear_initialization}--\eqref{eq:nonlinear_initialization}, where $ P $ is obtained by solving the ARE \eqref{eq:ARE} as $ A $, $ B $ and $ C $ are assumed to be known.
 Also, the random policy $ K^{\rm rand} $ is generated by drawing a matrix of size $ p \times (n+d) $ from the unit sphere (in 2-norm) uniformly at random.
 The gradient estimate is constructed by Algorithm \ref{alg:policy gradient estimation} with parameters $ J = 300 $, $ T = 10 $ and $ r = 0.6 $.
 To measure the performance of each policy, we empirically evaluate the cost function by sampling $ J $ trajectories with the same $ T $ in each trajectory.
 We perform the gradient descent step for 200 iterations and choose the step size $ \eta = 10^{-4} $.
 In the second experiment, the initial policy is fixed to be $ K^{(0)}=K^{\rm lin} $.
-We vary the Lipschitz constant $ \ell $ from $ 1 $ to $ 6 $ and report the cost across iterations in Figure \ref{fig:pg-ell}.
+We vary the Lipschitz constant $ \ell $ from $ 1 $ to $ 6 $ and report the cost across iterations in Figure \ref{fig:pg-ell}. {Moreover, we demonstrate the robustness of our algorithm by varying the random seeds for model parameter generation (see Figure \ref{fig:robust}).
+In this experiment, the model parameters $A$, $B$ and $C$ are randomly generated, while the Lipschitz constant is fixed as $\ell = 3$ and the initial policy is set to be $K^{\rm lin}$. }

 \paragraph{Discussion}In Figure \ref{fig:pg-init}, we observe that the policy gradient algorithm converges under all three initialization regimes, with promising accuracy achieved within around 50 iterations.
 This indicates that the algorithm is relatively stable with small fluctuations and is consistent with the linear convergence rate demonstrated in the theoretical part.
 We also observe that the initial value obtained by the policy $ K^{\rm lin} $ is comparably close to its convergent value.
 Such a phenomenon implies that $ K^{\rm lin} $ is close to the optimal solution $ K^{*} $ as expected.